vlad2010/MSc_DataEngineering_Results/README.md

-# MSc_DataEngineering_Results
+# Secure coding with AI
-Publicly available data for my MSc Data Engineering
+Publicly available data for "Secure Coding with AI" paper